Jon Bon Jovi: Bon Jovi

-Jon made several demos – including one produced by Billy Squier – and sent them to record companies, though failing to make an impact.
+Jon Bon Jovi made several demos – including one produced by Billy Squier – and sent them to record companies, though failing to make an impact.
 In 1982, Jon recorded "Runaway" in his cousin's studio, backed up by studio musicians.
 Jon visited a local radio station WAPP 103.5FM "The Apple" in Lake Success, New York, to write and sing the jingles for the station.
 He spoke with DJ Chip Hobart and to the promotion director, John Lassman, who suggested Jon let WAPP include the song "Runaway" on the station's compilation album of local homegrown talent.
 Jon was reluctant, but eventually gave them the song, which he had re-recorded in 1982 (following a rough early recording in 1981) with local studio musicians whom he designated The All Star Review – guitarist Tim Pierce, keyboardist Roy Bittan (from Bruce Springsteen's E Street Band), drummer Frankie LaRocka, and bassist Hugh McDonald.

 The song began to get airplay in the New York area, then other sister stations in major markets picked up the song.
-In March 1983, for a short tour supporting "Runaway" Jon Bon Jovi called David Bryan, who in turn called bassist Alec John Such and an experienced drummer named Tico Torres, both formerly of the band Phantom's Opera.
-Jon saw and was impressed with hometown guitarist Richie Sambora who was recommended by fellow bassist Alec John Such and drummer Tico Torres.
+In March 1983, for a short tour supporting "Runaway", Jon Bon Jovi called David Bryan, who in turn called bassist Alec John Such and drummer Tico Torres, both formerly of the band Phantom's Opera.
+Jon saw and was impressed with hometown guitarist Richie Sambora, who was recommended by Such and Torres.
 Once the band began playing showcases and opening for local talent, they caught the attention of record executive Derek Shulman, who signed them to Mercury Records and who was part of the PolyGram company.
 Because Jon Bon Jovi wanted a group name, Pamela Maher, a friend of Richard Fischer and an employee of Doc McGhee, suggested they call themselves Bon Jovi, following the example of the other famous two-word bands such as Van Halen.
 This name was chosen instead of the original idea of Johnny Electric.
-Pamela's suggestion of the name was met with little enthusiasm, but two years later they hit the charts under that name.
+Maher's suggestion of the name was met with little enthusiasm, but two years later they hit the charts under that name.